The Last Stop in Yuma County: Home media

 The Last Stop in Yuma County was released on Blu-ray on July 16, 2024, in the United States by Well Go USA.
 This release contains the film, alongside three audio commentaries, a making-of featurette and the film's theatrical trailer.
 Arrow Video released the film on Blu-ray February 17, 2025, in the United Kingdom.
 This release contains all of the bonus features from the previous release, alongside an additional interview with Galluppi, a visual essay and writing on the film.

 Reception

 Box office

 In North America (Canada, the United States, and Puerto Rico), The Last Stop in Yuma County grossed $41,520 from 45 cinemas during its opening weekend, finishing 29th in the box office rankings.
 In total, the film grossed $94,344 in North America.

 The film did very well in France, opening to $211,801; and grossing $590,840 to this moment in France.
 Worldwide, the movie has made $685,184 between both territories theatrically.

 Critical response

-Sam Raimi lauded the film which led to him approaching Galluppi to hire him to direct a new film in the Evil Dead franchise.
+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 11 critics, indicating "generally favorable" reviews.
+Sam Raimi lauded the film which led to him hiring Galluppi to direct Evil Dead Wrath, the seventh film of the Evil Dead franchise.